What You Need To Know About Torn Labrum Shoulder Surgery Options

 Some labral tears cause symptoms because the torn labral tissue irritates the capsule or adjacent lining of the joint.
 In other cases, the torn tissue catches in the joint when the shoulder moves.

-If the shoulder tissue is significantly damaged, or if the bulk of the labrum is attached to the glenoid (socket), leaving just a flap or small free piece of the labrum intact, debridement is typically the most effective shoulder labrum surgery option.
+If the shoulder tissue is significantly damaged or the bulk of the labrum is attached to the glenoid (socket) and the cause of the symptoms is just a flap or small free piece of the labrum, debridement is typically the most effective shoulder labrum surgery option.

 In many cases, the bulk of the labrum remains attached to the glenoid, as do the shoulder ligaments.
 Consequently, the shoulder maintains stability and has full function.